AlexBandurin/Physical-Activity/README.md

 <img src="https://github.com/AlexBandurin/Physical-Activity/blob/master/bar.jpeg"  width="60%" height="60%">

-We took a random sample of 8 participants for each cluster and printed the average value of each variable.

-Based on this, it seems like the algorithm divided people into those that are "Healthy" (cluster 2) and "Unhealthy" (cluster 1).
+It seems like the algorithm divided people into those that are "Healthy" (cluster 2) and "Unhealthy" (cluster 1).

 We could see that cluster 1 contains individuals with an average "Health" variable of 1.9, which is equivalent to "very good", while cluster 2 is at 2.9, which is just "good".
 Surprisingly, the average ages are very similar, with cluster 1 being a little older (as to be expected).